vanilophp/docs/installation.md

 ### Create An Initial Super User

-Run command `php artisan appshell:super`.
+Run command `php artisan make:superuser`.

 This will ask several questions and create a proper superuser that you can start working with.